 98 Discontinuing Extras: A Term’s Written Notice is required to discontinue an extra or a Term’s Fees for that extra (if applicable) will be immediately payable in lieu as a debt.

-104 Data Protection: The School has a parent privacy notice and a pupil privacy notice which explain how the School will use the Parent’s and the Pupil’s personal data.
+106 Data Protection: The School has a parent privacy notice and a pupil privacy notice which explain how the School will use the Parent’s and the Pupil’s personal data.
 These privacy notices are provided with the letter of offer.
 The privacy notices are also published on the School’s website.
 The Parents must read these privacy notices in full before signing the acceptance form.
 If the Pupil is going to enter Year 7 or above the Parents must show the Pupil a copy of the pupil privacy notice and discuss it with her before accepting the offer of a place.

-105 Change: The School, as any other, is likely to undergo a number of changes during the period of this contract.
-For example, there may be changes in the staff, and in the premises, facilities and their use, in the curriculum and the size and composition of classes, and in the Pupil Behaviour Policy, the disciplinary framework, and the length of Terms.
+107 Change: The School, as any other, is likely to undergo a number of changes during the period of this contract.
+For example, there may be changes in the staff, and in the premises, facilities, and their use, in the curriculum and the size and composition of classes, and in the Pupil Behaviour Policy, the disciplinary framework, and the length of School Terms.
 In addition, there may be the need to undertake a corporate reorganisation exercise and/or a merger or change of ownership may be necessary.
 For these reasons, the benefit and burden of this contract may be freely assigned to another party at the discretion of the School.

-106 Consumer rights: Care has been taken to use plain language in these Terms and Conditions and to explain its provisions.
+108 Consumer rights: Care has been taken to use plain language in these Terms and Conditions and to explain its provisions.
 If any words alone or in combination, infringe consumer rights laws or any other provision of law, they shall be treated as severable and shall be replaced with words which give as near the original meaning as may be fair.
 Nothing in these terms and conditions affects the Parents’ statutory rights.

-107 Consultation on Change: It is not practicable to consult with the Parents and the Pupil over every change that may take place.
+109 Consultation: It is not practicable to consult with the Parents and the Pupil over every change that may take place.
 Whenever practicable, the School will use reasonable endeavours to ensure that the Parents will be consulted and provided with reasons for the change and where possible given at least a Term’s notice in writing of:

-109 Third Party Rights: Only the School and the Parents are parties to this contract.
+111 Third Party Rights: Only the School and the Parents are parties to this contract.
 Neither the Pupil nor any third party is a party to it and shall not have any rights to enforce any term of it.

-110 Interpretation: These Terms and Conditions supersede those previously in force and will be construed as a whole.
+112 Interpretation: These Terms and Conditions supersede those previously in force and will be construed as a whole.
 Headings, unless required to make sense of the immediate context, are for ease of reading only and are not otherwise part of these Terms and Conditions.

 A Company Limited by Guarantee